senacor/InnoLabFacebookMessenger/docs/facebook_chatbot_with_claudia_js_in_five_minutes/README.md

 ### Set up AWS infrastructure
 `$ claudia create --region eu-central-1 --api-module bot`

 Using this command the AWS infrastructure is set up.
+We must make sure that the api-module parameter matches our javascript filename.
 Additionally, ClaudiaJS creates a file called claudia.js with the following content (example).
 ```json
 {
   "lambda": {